The Woman in the Window (1944 film): Filming

-In the final scene, Robinson wore a tear-away suit with his original suit underneath.
+Fritz Lang said that the "hardest [shot] to film" was the one where Wanley is dying at his home but then wakes up at the club.
+The close-up was done in 20 seconds without cutting.
+Robinson wore a tear-away suit with his original club suit underneath; an assistant positioned under the camera removed the first suit during the close-up.
 The crew changed the set behind him to complete the return to his club while Robinson remained in the chair.